jonnonz1/nz-statute-book/acts/public/2020/fuel-industry-act-2020.md

 (1) Having considered the Commission’s recommendation in accordance with section 29H, the Minister must— (a) decide whether, in the opinion of the Minister, price regulation should be imposed on all or any of the terminal gate prices recommended by the Commission; and
   (b) make a recommendation to that effect, if so.
-(2) The Minister's decision may be— ExampleAfter an inquiry, the Commission recommends that all diesel terminal gate prices that are posted by suppliers A and B should be regulated.
+(2) The Minister's decision may be—ExampleAfter an inquiry, the Commission recommends that all diesel terminal gate prices that are posted by suppliers A and B should be regulated.
 The Minister may recommend the same or the Minister may recommend that regulation should apply only to all or some of supplier A’s diesel terminal gate prices and not supplier B’s (or vice versa).
 The Minister cannot recommend that regulation should apply to supplier C unless the Commission makes a separate recommendation to that effect.
   (a) the same as the Commission’s recommendation under section 29G; or (b) different from the Commission’s recommendation under section 29G only to the extent that all or any of the terminal gate prices recommended by the Commission should be not regulated.
 (3) If the Minister's decision is different from the Commission's recommendation, the Minister must set out the reasons for the decision and make the decision, with the reasons, publicly available.